 Day 1: Greater Windhoek

-After arriving at the airport in Windhoek, you will be greeted by an employee from our agency.
-You will then be driven to the car rental station, where your booked camper is already waiting for you.
-Here you will be thoroughly briefed on the vehicle, shown how to set up and drive back in the roof tents, where which camping equipment is and everything else that is important.
+Upon arrival at Windhoek airport, you will be met by a representative from our agency.
+You will then be driven to the car rental station, where your booked camper will be waiting for you.
+Here, you will receive a thorough briefing on the vehicle, including how to set up and retract the roof tents, where all the camping equipment is stored, and everything else you need to know.

-If necessary, you can visit Windhoek's numerous and well-stocked supermarkets and buy food, drinks and everything else you need for your upcoming adventure.
+If needed, you can stop at one of Windhoek's many well-stocked supermarkets to pick up snacks, drinks, and anything else you might need for your upcoming adventure.

-Your destination today is Na an ku se Lodge.
-For the first time, this is pure African safari feeling.
-Here you can choose from a wide range of activities that focus on animal welfare and conservation.
-The Carnivore Feeding Tour is particularly recommended, during which you can visit the big cats living on the grounds and get up close and personal as they feed.
+Your destination today is the Na'an ku se Lodge.
+This is your first taste of a true African safari experience.
+You can choose from a variety of activities here, all focused on animal welfare and conservation.
+We highly recommend the Carnivore Feeding Tour, where you can visit the big cats living on the property and watch them being fed up close.

 Day 2: Okonjima Nature Reserve

-After breakfast, we head north.
-On the well-developed national road, you drive through vast countryside with numerous farms to the left and right of the road.
-Not only are there cattle here, you will also often encounter antelopes, giraffes, zebras, warthogs and much more here.
-Here, too, they are committed to nature conservation and take care of animals that have come into conflict with farmers outside.
-Ideally, they are abandoned in a huge game reserve and can lead normal lives.
-In particular, this concerns leopards and cheetahs, which can often be spotted in their natural environment as part of game drives.
-In addition to big cats, you will of course also find lots of other animals that are native to this part of Africa.
+After breakfast, you will head north.
+You will drive along the well-maintained national road through vast landscapes dotted with farms on both sides.
+It is not just cattle you will see here; you will often encounter antelopes, giraffes, zebras, warthogs, and much more.
+This area is also dedicated to nature conservation, looking after animals that have come into conflict with farmers elsewhere.
+Ideally, they are released into the vast wildlife reserve to live a natural life.
+This is particularly true for leopards and cheetahs, which can often be spotted in their natural habitat during game drives.
+In addition to the big cats, you will of course find plenty of other animals native to this part of Africa.

 Day 3: Otjiwarongo

-This morning, there is an opportunity to take part in morning activities in the Nature Reserve.
-The trip then takes you across the pretty town of Otjiwarongo, which still looks very German in many places today.
+This morning, there is still time to participate in the morning activities at the nature reserve.
+Your journey then takes you through the charming town of Otjiwarongo, which still retains a distinctly German feel in many places.

-The Waterberg region is already heavily influenced by wild African nature.
-There are many animals here that you would only expect to find in national parks.
-The mountains themselves have a permanent supply of water, which makes them so important for the arid region.
+The Waterberg region is already strongly defined by wild African nature.
+You will find many animals here that you would typically only expect to see in national parks.
+The mountains themselves have a permanent water supply, making them vital for this arid region.

 Day 4: Etosha South

-This morning, there is an opportunity to take part in your accommodation's activities.
-During the day, head towards Etosha National Park.
-In Otjiwarongo or Outjo, you should stock up on your supplies for the days ahead of you in the National Park.
+This morning, you have the opportunity to take part in the activities offered at your accommodation.
+Later in the day, you will head towards Etosha National Park.
+You should stop in Otjiwarongo or Outjo to restock your supplies for the days ahead in the national park.

-If you've passed through Outjo, it gets really lonely.
-Only very rarely do you get other cars here.
-Your current accommodation is close to Anderson Gate.
-There is time to relax in your lodge before heading to the actual park tomorrow morning.
+Once you have passed Outjo, the landscape becomes truly remote.
+You will rarely encounter other cars here.
+Your accommodation for tonight is located near the Anderson Gate.
+There will be time to relax at your lodge before heading into the park itself tomorrow morning.

 Day 5: Etosha East

 The rest of the day is dedicated to the breathtaking wildlife of Etosha.
-With your off-road vehicle, you can now drive to the numerous water points, which are very often home to a plethora of animals.
+Today, you can use your 4x4 vehicle to visit the numerous waterholes, where a vast array of animals frequently gathers.

-However, you shouldn't head to camp too late so that you still have enough time to set up your (roof) tents.
+Make sure you don't arrive at your camp too late, so you have enough time to set up your (roof) tents.

 Day 6: Etosha East